Estimating Continuous Treatment Effects in Panel Data using Machine Learning with a Climate Application: Details of Estimation Procedure

 Recall that the average derivative is $\E[\beta_0 b_D(W_i)]$.
 We could also write this in terms of $\tilde{\beta}_0$, with the fact that $\beta_0^j = \tilde{\beta}_0^j \sigma^j$.
 Let $\sigma = \{\sigma^1, \dots, \sigma^p\}$, and $\sigma^{-1} = \{1 / \sigma^1, \dots, 1/\sigma^p\}$ Then, we write this relationship more compactly as $\E[(\tilde{\beta}_0 \circ \sigma^{-1}) b_D(W_i)$, where $\circ$ is elementwise multiplication or the Hadamard product (i.e. $\tilde{\beta}_0 \circ \sigma^{-1} = \{\tilde{\beta}_0^1 / \sigma^1, \dots, \tilde{\beta}_0^p / \sigma^p \}$).

-In our estimation procedure, we found it more convenient to producing scaled derivatives of each basis function and multiplying by the beta estimate from using scaled data. \footnote{This form can also be motivated by the chain rule, taking the derivative of the standardized data.
+In our estimation procedure, we found it more convenient to produce scaled derivatives of each basis function and multiply them by the beta estimate from scaled data. \footnote{This form can also be motivated by the chain rule, taking the derivative of the standardized data.
 In this case, an additional bias correction would be necessary because we are estimating $\hat{\mu}^j$ and $\hat{\sigma}^j$.
 See Appendix \ref{sec:normalization} for more details.} Define the scaled derivative of each basis function, $\dot{b}_D^j := b_D^j / \hat{\sigma}^j$.
 Then, the average derivative is: $\E[\tilde{\beta}_0 \dot{b}_D^j(W_{i,t})]$.
 These procedures are equivalent, as can be confirmed through algebraic manipulation.

 This suggests our procedure to standardize data and recover the derivative: \begin{enumerate} \item For each basis function $b^j$ for $j = 1, \dots, p$, find $\hat{\mu}^j $ and $\hat{\sigma}^j$.
 Store these estimates. \item Create the sample standardized basis function and its derivative, $\dot{b}^j := (b^j(W_i) - \hat{\mu}^j) / \hat{\sigma}^j$ and $\dot{b}_D^j := b_D^j / \hat{\sigma}^j$. \item Find an estimate $\hat{\tilde{\beta}}$ that satisfies the regression $\E[\Delta y_{i,t}] = \hat{\tilde{\beta}} \Delta \dot{b}(W_{i,t})$.